Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 int

 Number of events to be saved in the SQLite database.
-Once the limit is reached, older events are deleted from the database.
+Once the limit is reached, the SDK deletes the older events from the database.

 10000